 Award at a Glance

-Award amount: $1,000 and reimbursement of the early registration fee for the American Physiology Summit
+Award amount: $1,000 plus reimbursement of the early registration fee for the American Physiology Summit.

-Who Can Apply: Early career APS members with a primary affiliation in the Endocrinology and Metabolism Section
+Who Can Apply: APS members with a primary affiliation in the Endocrinology and Metabolism Section who are at the early-career stage.

 Award Description

-The Endocrinology & Metabolism (EM) Section New Investigator Award recognizes an outstanding investigator in the early stages of their career.
-Candidates should be investigators who have made meritorious contributions to the area represented by the Endocrinology & Metabolism Section.
+The American Physiological Society (APS) Endocrinology & Metabolism (E&M) Section New Investigator Award recognizes an outstanding investigator in the early stages of their career.
+Candidates should be investigators who have made meritorious contributions to the area represented by the E&M Section.

 Eligibility

-• be an APS member in good standing with a primary affiliation in the Endocrinology and Metabolism Section.
+- Be an APS member in good standing with a primary affiliation in the E&M Section.

 Criteria

-Candidates will be judged on their publications, how the publications relate to the Endocrinology & Metabolism Section and evidence for independence and promise, e.g., grant funding, peer review activities.
+Candidates will be judged on their publications, how the publications relate to the E&M Section, and evidence for independence and promise (e.g., grant funding, peer review activities).

-The recipient of the award will present a lecture on their research during one of the scientific sessions of the American Physiology Summit.
-The awardee will be invited to submit a brief review article on the area of research interest to the American Journal of Physiology-Endocrinology and Metabolism for publication within one year of receiving the award.
+The awardee will also be invited to submit a brief review article on the area of research interest to the American Journal of Physiology-Endocrinology and Metabolism for publication within one year of receiving the award.

 Applications are only accepted via online submission.